OpenAgentsInc/codex/boardwalkcash/system_overview.md

 ### 5.1 User Management
 - Issue #79: Need for app-level user initialization
 - Improved error handling for user not found scenarios
+- More secure storage of user keys and sensitive information

 ### 5.2 State Management and Data Persistence
 - Issue #53: Browser refresh causing token unavailability
 - Issue #67: Proposed refactoring to use context for improved state management
-- Heavy reliance on localStorage for key application data (e.g., keysets)
+- Heavy reliance on localStorage for key application data (e.g., keysets, proofs)
 - Periodic proof validation and balance updates

+### 5.3 Wallet Management
+- Handling of multiple keysets and mints
+- Balance locking mechanism for preventing unintended updates
+- Synchronization between local state and server state

-### 5.3 Transaction Handling
+### 5.4 Transaction Handling
 - Issue #29: Error in minting tokens exceeding mint reserves
 - Issue #43: Decimal place restriction on amount inputs
 - Handling of locked proofs and trusted mints

-### 5.4 User Experience
+### 5.5 User Experience
 - Issue #78: Addition of refresh button for improved mobile and PWA experience
 - Handling of multiple tabs to prevent concurrent usage
+- Improved error messaging and user feedback

 ## 6. Security Considerations

 ### 6.1 Local Storage
-- Current use of localStorage for storing user proofs and keysets
+- Current use of localStorage for storing user proofs, keysets, and keys
 - Use of sessionStorage for tab management
 - Potential need for a more secure and centralized storage solution